 - infliximab (Remicade)

 - ustekinumab (Stelara)

-While not as effective as methotrexate or cyclosporine, thioguanine has fewer side effects, making it a more attractive treatment option.
+Thioguanine is used off-label to treat psoriasis.
+While not as effective as methotrexate or cyclosporine, thioguanine has fewer side effects.
+This makes it a more attractive treatment option.
 However, it still may cause birth defects.
 Women who are pregnant or plan to become pregnant should avoid taking it.

 Phototherapy is a procedure in which skin is carefully exposed to natural or artificial ultraviolet (UV) light.
-Long-term phototherapy is associated with increased incidences of skin cancer, particularly melanoma, the most deadly form of skin cancer.
-It’s important you discuss phototherapy with your dermatologist before exposing yourself to high doses of UV light.
+Long-term phototherapy is associated with increased incidences of skin cancer, particularly melanoma.
+It’s important to discuss phototherapy with your dermatologist before exposing yourself to high doses of UV light.
 Never try to self-treat with a tanning bed or sunbathing.